 Resume light exercise and household chores

-This week, if you haven't already and you're feeling up for it, you should be able to resume a light workout schedule—think walks and stretches.
+If you haven't already and you're feeling up for it, you should be able to resume a light workout schedule—think walks and stretches—about two weeks postpartum.
 Just remember to take it slow and avoid trying new things right now.

-Similarly, by now, you should be able to resume day-to-day tasks around the house without much trouble.
+Similarly, you should be able to resume day-to-day tasks around the house without much trouble around two weeks after delivery.
 "But always listen to your body," notes Dr. Raghuraman.
 "If there is any discomfort, immediately stop and rest."

 However, if you've had a C-section, the 2-week mark will be the time you'll go back to the doctor for a wound check to make sure your incision is healing well.
 Only after this will you be cleared for any increased activity by your doctor.